cfpb/design-system/docs/components/helper-text.md

 section: components
 secondary_section: Text
 status: Released
-description: Helper text is used with form elements to give the user context about their usage.
-Examples include indicating whether a field is optional or required.
+description: "Helper text is used with form elements to give the user context about their usage. "
 variation_groups:
   - variations:
       - variation_code_snippet: >-